-You can also use the module to change fallback addresses for the root servers.
+You can also use the module to change the root hints; they are used as a safety belt or if the root NS drops out of cache.

 Tip: For blocking large lists of domains please use policy.rpz() instead of creating huge list of domains with IP address 0.0.0.0.